Mauritania woos investors to BirAllah gas field

 BirAllah’s anticipated production capacity, with initial estimates suggesting it could yield up to 4bn cubic feet per day, positions it as a transformative asset for Mauritania’s energy sector.

 “We also have significant data available, including seismic and well-related data.
-Due to its ultra-deep nature, developing BirAllah will require advanced technology beyond what other fields in the region typically demand,” Deina said.
+Due to its ultra-deep nature, developing BirAllah will require advanced technology beyond what other fields in the region typically demand,” Deina says.

 Currently in the feasibility stage, BirAllah is expected to begin commercial production by 2030, with development costs estimated at $17bn.
 Operations are likely to extend until 2062, providing a substantial period for resource extraction.